rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ![EnableProjectMonitoring]({{< baseurl >}}/img/rancher/enable-project-monitoring.gif)

 After you enable project monitoring, a single application is added to the project's **Catalog Apps** page: `project-monitoring`.
-Use this catalog app to [log into the Grafana instance](#grafana-logging-in-for-projects) for the project.
+Use this catalog app to [access the Grafana instance](#grafana-accessing-for-projects) for the project.

 With enabling cluster monitoring, you can collect the [Workload metrics](#workload-metrics) for this project, otherwise, you can only collect the [Custom metrics](#custom-metrics) from this project.